George Payne Rainsford James: Career

-In 1825 he wrote his first, and probably his best known novel Richelieu: A Tale of France, which was not published until 1829.
+In 1825, he wrote his first and probably his best-known novel, Richelieu: A Tale of France, which was not published until 1829.
 After reading Richelieu, which had been given to him by a friend, and after receiving a letter from James, Walter Scott advised him to take up literature as a profession.
 He was also given encouragement by Washington Irving.

-In 1828 he married Frances Thomas, the daughter of Honoratus Leigh Thomas, an important physician.
+In 1828, he married Frances Thomas, the daughter of Honoratus Leigh Thomas, an important physician.
 After their marriage they lived in France, Italy, and Scotland.
-They had two children.
+They had two children, including C. L. James.
 His wife survived him by 31 years, dying in Wisconsin in 1891.

-He was appointed Historiographer Royal during the last years of William IV's reign, and published several official pamphlets.
+He was appointed Historiographer Royal during the last years of William IV's reign and published several official pamphlets.
 During this period he lived with his wife at Oxford Cottage in Marlow.

-In 1842 he lived at Walmer and was frequently a guest of the Duke of Wellington at Walmer Castle.
+In 1842, he lived at Walmer and was frequently a guest of the Duke of Wellington at Walmer Castle.
 In 1845 he went to Germany, partly for recreation and partly to gather material for his writings.
-On his return to England he lived for some time in Farnham, Surrey.
+On his return to England, he lived for some time in Farnham, Surrey.

-In July 1850 he left England and travelled to New York, where he rented Charles Astor Bristed's house at Hell Gate.
+In July 1850, he left England and travelled to New York, where he rented Charles Astor Bristed's house at Hell Gate.
 In 1851 he took a house at Stockbridge, Massachusetts, where he later bought property and made some efforts at farming.
 In 1852 he was appointed British Consul at Norfolk, Virginia.
-In 1856 the Consulate was moved to Richmond.
+In 1856 the consulate was moved to Richmond.
 His novels Ticonderoga and The Old Dominion, written at this time, were set in the United States.
 In 1858 he was transferred to Venice, Italy, partly due to failing health, where he was appointed Consul General.
 In April 1860, he became seriously ill.
 He died in June 1860 from a stroke.
 He was buried in the cemetery at Isola di San Michele.
-The epitaph on his grave stone was written by his friend Walter Savage Landor.
+The epitaph on his gravestone was written by his friend Walter Savage Landor.
 The epitaph reads:"George Payne Rainsford James.British Consul General in the Adriatic.Died in Venice on the 9th day of June, 1860.His merits as a writer are known wherever the English language is, and as a man they rest on the hearts of many.A few friends have erected this humble and perishable monument."

 Works

-At an early age he began to write romances, and continued his production with such industry that his works reach to 100 volumes.
+At an early age he began to write romances, and continued his production with such industry that his works reach to 100 volumes, much of it published by Henry Colburn.
 For 30 years hardly a year went by that he failed to turn out at least one novel, and usually two or more, most of them "three-deckers" (three-volume).
 Describing himself as a follower of Sir Walter Scott, he may have produced more sheer verbiage than his mentor, chiefly historical fiction (61 titles in 158 volumes).
 This excessive production was fatal to his permanent reputation; but his books had considerable immediate popularity.
 Their titles are: